 Please do not call or email us or submit anything through our website.
 We will only accept submissions that have been emailed or mailed with the Distracted Driving Awareness Scholarship 2020 Application Form.
 Once we have received your application, we will send you an email confirming receipt.

-One (1) essay will be chosen based upon quality and content.
-The winning entry will be published on our blog and promoted throughout our social media channels (Facebook, Twitter, and LinkedIn).
+One (1) essay will be chosen based on quality and content.
+The winning entry will be published on our blog and promoted throughout our social media channels (Facebook, Twitter, Instagram, and LinkedIn).
 By submitting your entry, you are giving up all rights to the piece and granting us permission to reprint and publish the piece at our discretion.
-We will also request a photograph of the winner to use on our social media channels when we announce the winner.
+We will also request a photograph to use on our social media channels when we announce the winner.

 We can’t wait to read your entries!